Artist

 reformed progressive group Perdio.

-He works in a music school in the Parma area and still plays now
+He worked for many years in a music school in the Parma area and sadly passed away in late 2011.

 Bass player Billy Zanelli formed the semi-punk group Judas, with an album on